uos/minot/docs/docs/installation.md

 Minot is on [crates.io](https://crates.io/crates/minot), so Rustaceans can just use Cargo as expected.

-This next line assumes ROS2 support and a sourced environment.
+This next line assumes ROS2 is installed and sourced.

 ~~~bash
 cargo install minot --locked --features embed-ros2-c